-Metallic gold accessories, gilded furnishings, gold-threaded fabrics, and shiny brass accents introduce a sense of luxury and drama to room designs.
-Happily, metallic gold tones, which fall on the warm side of the color wheel, have a place in most color palettes.
-They work especially well when set against deep-tone backdrops and when partnered with saturated sunset hues, rich jewel tones, and shadowy neutrals that allow their sparkle to really shine.
-Pay attention to the gold's tonal quality when using metallic shades in white-walled rooms or with pastel palettes; light gold accents may fade into the background.
-If you love pale rooms or if you like a casual, contemporary, or cottage look, opt for metallic gold and brass accents with tarnished patinas and chipped-paint finishes.
-The layers of wear give the pieces more visual weight, which lets them be seen, appreciated, and given the attention metallic gold deserves.
-Here's a look at the colors that highlight gold's precious-metal qualities.
+Metallic gold accessories, gilded furnishings, gold-threaded fabrics, and shiny brass accents introduce a sense of luxury and drama to a room.
+Metallic gold tones, which fall on the warm side of the color wheel, easily mix with most color palettes.
+They work especially well when set against deep-tone backdrops or when partnered with saturated sunset hues, rich jewel tones, and shadowy neutrals that allow their sparkle to really shine.
+Pay attention to the gold's tonal quality when using in white-walled rooms or with pastel palettes, as light gold accents might fade into the background.
+If you're wondering what colors go with gold for a casual or cottage look, opt for metallic gold and brass accents with tarnished patinas and chipped-paint finishes.
+Layers of wear give the pieces more visual weight, which helps them draw attention.
+Here's a look at the colors that go with gold and best highlight its precious-metal qualities.

 Since gold naturally casts a warm glow, consider pairing it with hot-temp colors that neighbor it on the color wheel.
-Metallic gold makes a fantastic partner for all shades of reds, rusty oranges, and red-tone yellows, especially in rooms with formal features or global leanings.
-Think of golden silk pillows popping off a ruby red bedspread or metallic gold shelves advancing into view when placed against terracotta walls.
-In this bedroom, metallic gold-papered walls showcase intensely hued coral draperies and accent fabrics, while an off-white duvet and beige upholstered headboard provide calming counterweights to the glitzy wall covering.
+Gold makes a fantastic partner for all shades of reds, rusty oranges, and reddish-tone yellows, especially in rooms with formal features or global leanings.
+Think of golden silk pillows popping off a ruby red bedspread or gold metal shelves advancing into view when placed against terra cotta walls.
+In this bedroom, metallic gold stools at the end of the bed stand out against mustard-yellow bedding, while a warmed-up shade of purple provides a contrast to the gold color scheme.

-Look across the color wheel for contrasting blue-tone hues that you can use to enhance metallic gold's presence in traditional and transitional room designs.
-Go over-the-top opulent by pairing navy-blue or royal purple paints or fabrics with gilded antique frames or furnishings.
-Or, do like the owner of this bedroom did.
-Soften the contrast by mixing metallic gold finishes with gray-tone lavender furniture finishes and red-tinted violet walls to create high-interest, serene spaces.
-When you're checking out the cool side of the color wheel, you'll also find a number of jewel tones, including turquoise, emerald green, cobalt, and sapphire blues, that make lush companions for metallic gold.
+Look across the color wheel for contrasting blue-tone hues that you can use to enhance metallic gold's presence in your color scheme.
+Go glam by pairing navy blue or royal purple paint or fabrics with gilded antique frames and furnishings.
+Soften the contrast by mixing metallic gold finishes with gray-tone lavender or powder blue to create high-interest yet serene spaces.
+On the cool side of the color wheel, you'll also find a number of jewel tones, including turquoise, emerald green, cobalt, and sapphire blues, that make lush companions for gold.

-Though the finest of fine metals, gold is just an organic material mined from the earth.
+Although considered a fine metal, gold is simply an organic material mined from the earth.
 As such, metallic gold is a good choice for brightening neutral, nature-inspired color schemes.
-The trick is to pair metallic gold with warm, deep-tone neutrals, such as charcoal or slate gray, chocolate and coffee browns, dark sage and olive greens, and deep tan and beige.
-White works, as well, but it may create a too-cool contrast when paired with metallic gold.
-A better choice is off-white warmed with red, brown, or gray undertones, such as chamois, ivory, or ash white.
-Since your complementary color options are many and metallic gold colors vary in tone, take your favorite gilded accessories with when you shop to help you choose picture-perfect color companions.
+So which neutral colors go with gold?
+The trick is to pair metallic gold with warm, deep-tone neutrals, such as charcoal or slate gray, chocolate brown, rich olive green, and dark tan or beige.
+White works, too, but be sure to choose a warmer shade so the contrast doesn't appear too cool when paired with gold.
+An off-white warmed with red, brown, or gray undertones, such as chamois, ivory, or ash white, provides an ideal backdrop for gold accessories.
+Metallic gold finishes can vary widely in color, so carefully consider the undertone as you shop for furniture, fabrics, and wall colors to complete your gold color scheme.